 5. The Magic Kingdom has fewer rides than Disneyland

-As a Disneyland veteran, I was shocked to find out that the Magic Kingdom actually has fewer rides than Disneyland in Anaheim.
+As a Disneyland veteran, I was shocked to find out that even though the Magic Kingdom is bigger, it actually has fewer rides than Disneyland in Anaheim.
 Some of the most popular Disneyland rides, Matterhorn, Indiana Jones, and Star Tours are missing from the Magic Kingdom.

 Star Tours is available at Universal, but that requires a whole separate ticket.
 Why the Matterhorn is missing is a mystery to me, and I’ve been unable to find a definitive answer online.